Randomized maximum-contrast selection: subagging for large-scale regression: Discussion

 \section{Discussion}

-In this paper, we present results establishing that our decomposition-based method for approximate variable selection achieves minimax optimal convergence rates whenever the number of data splits is not too large.
-We allow the number of splits to glow exponentially with the subsample size.
-The error guarantees of our method depend on the effective number of blocks of sample splits and the effective dimensionality of the support set (recall bound (3.7) of Theorem \ref{thm:final}).
-For any number of blocks of sample splits $b \leq \exp\{ (1-1/m)n/s + \log n/s\}/2$ and $K \leq N\rho_n^2\sqrt{b} /s $ our method achieves approximate support recovery i.e.
+In this paper, we presented results demonstrating that our decomposition-based method for approximate variable selection achieves minimax optimal convergence rates, whenever the number of data partitions is not too large.
+We allow the number of partitions to grow polynomially with the subsample size.
+The error guarantees of the maximum-contrast estimator depend on the effective number of blocks of sample splits and the effective dimensionality of the support set (recall bound \eqref{eq:3.7} of Theorem \ref{thm:final}).
+For any number of blocks of sample splits $b \leq \exp\{ (1-1/m)n/s + \log n/s\}/2$ and $K \leq \max\{N\rho_n^2\sqrt{b} /s, Np/s\} $, our method achieves approximate support recovery i.e.

 for all $\lambda_N \sqrt{n/\log p}\in (1/c_N,c_N)$ and $c_N \geq 1$.
 Theorem \ref{thm:optimal} confirms these to be minimax optimal for approximate recovery.
-Nevertheless, we achieve substantial computational benefits from the subsampling schemes, in that computational costs scale linearly with $N$ rather than $n$.
+In addition, we achieve substantial computational benefits coming from the subsampling schemes, in that computational costs scale linearly with $N$ rather than $n$.